Last updated: 11 November 2020.

 Google announced that in 2021 the Core Web Vitals metrics will join other user experience (UX) signals to become a ranking signal.
 Google has long used page speed as a signal, and the new (and different) approach in this signal uses data measured directly by Chrome on users’ desktop and mobile devices.
+This ranking change along with SERP UI changes will launch in May 2021 – details for both below.

 This page is a deep-dive into how this data is collected, what it means for users, for your business, for SEO (ranking) purposes, and what you need to do about it.
 This is a technical topic at heart that touches on many disciplines.
 It is likely going to require people from different teams, including product, marketing, engineering, and design.